Kon Tum province

+On June 12, 2025, Kon Tum was incorporated into Quảng Ngãi province.

 Name

 The name Kon Tum comes from the name of a village of the Bahnar ethnic group.
 In the Bahnar language, kon means "village" and tum means "pool".
 Prior to the adoption of the Vietnamese alphabet in the 1920s, the name was rendered as 崑嵩.

 Administrative divisions

 Kon Tum is subdivided into ten district-level sub-divisions:

 They are further subdivided into six commune-level towns (or townlets), 83 communes, and 10 wards.

 Geography

-Neighboring provinces are Quảng Nam to the north, Quảng Ngãi to the east and Gia Lai to the south.
-The capital city is Kon Tum, located on the Đăk Bla river.
+The capital city is Kon Tum, located on the Đăk Bla River.

 The southern border with Gia Lai follows the Sê San river up to Yali Falls Dam, as well as part of the Dak Bla, Dak Pokei and Dak Poe rivers.
+The Sa Thầy River, a tributary of the Sê San, also runs through the province.

 The province is primarily located in the Sê San river basin, though parts are also in the headwaters of the Vu Gia, Trà Khúc and Sekong Rivers.